 - Linguini Noodles with Butter, Garlic, and Parsley

 - Mashed Potatoes

 Always serve your schnitzel with a side wedge of lemon.

 So you're all done!
-Let us know in the comments section below. how much you loved it!
+Let me know how much you love this dish.

 How'd we do!